Data Protection Policy

 The conditions for processing special categories of personal data that are most relevant to our business are:

-If you have any concerns about processing personal data, please contact Xen Andreou, Principal Solicitor, who will be happy to discuss matters with you.
+If you have any concerns about processing personal data, please contact Xen Andreou, Director Solicitor, who will be happy to discuss matters with you.